-Figure 2 shows an example of the front view of a Block and File (Unified) VNX7500 platform configuration having a dual 1U SPS, an SPE, four DMEs (with two Data Movers per enclosure), and two Control Stations.
+Figure 2 shows an example of a Block and File VNX5700 platform having a dual 1U SPS, an SPE, two Data Mover enclosures (with two Data Movers per enclosure), and two Control Stations (one optional).

 Use a dual 2U SPS when a 4U DAE with Flash drives is used in a Vault drive configuration.
 Otherwise, the dual 1U SPS is used with the 2U or 3U DAE as the Vault drive.